Line graph characterization of power graphs of finite nilpotent groups: Proof of the main theorem for proper power graphs

 \subsection{Acknowledgment}

-I would like to thank my mentor Prof. Arvind Ayyer for his constant support and encouragement.
-Also I would like to thank Dr. Sumana Hatui for the helpful discussions on $p$-groups.
+The author profusely thank the anonymous referee for meticulous reading of the manuscript and valuable suggestions that significantly improved the exposition of this paper.
+The author would like to thank Prof. Arvind Ayyer for his constant support and encouragement.
+Also The author would like to thank Dr. Sumana Hatui for the helpful discussions on $p$-groups.
 The author was supported by NBHM Post Doctoral Fellowship grant 0204/52/2019/RD-II/339.